Calcitonin: Function

 High concentrations of calcitonin may be able to increase urinary excretion of calcium and phosphate via the renal tubules. leading to marked hypocalcemia.
 However, this is a minor effect with no physiological significance in humans.
 It is also a short-lived effect because the kidneys become resistant to calcitonin, as demonstrated by the kidney's unaffected excretion of calcium in patients with thyroid tumors that secrete excessive calcitonin.

 In its skeleton-preserving actions, calcitonin protects against calcium loss from the skeleton during periods of calcium mobilization, such as pregnancy and, especially, lactation.
 The protective mechanisms include the direct inhibition of bone resorption and the indirect effect through the inhibition of the release of prolactin from the pituitary gland.
 The reason provided is that prolactin induces the release of PTH related peptide which enhances bone resorption, but is still under investigation.

 Other effects are in preventing postprandial hypercalcemia resulting from absorption of Ca^{2+}.
 Also, calcitonin inhibits food intake in rats and monkeys, and may have CNS action involving the regulation of feeding and appetite.

 Calcitonin lowers blood calcium and phosphorus mainly through its inhibition of osteoclasts.
 Osteoblasts do not have calcitonin receptors and are therefore not directly affected by calcitonin levels.
 However, since bone resorption and bone formation are coupled processes, eventually calcitonin's inhibition of osteoclastic activity leads to increased osteoblastic activity (as an indirect effect).

 Receptor

 Structure of human calcitonin receptor-G_{s} complex.
 The transmembrane calcitonin receptor (blue) is bound to human calcitonin (red) and the G_{s} complex (yellow).

 The calcitonin receptor is a G protein-coupled receptor localized to osteoclasts as well kidney and brain cells.
 It is coupled to a G_{s}α subunit, thus stimulating cAMP production by adenylate cyclase in target cells.
-It may also affect the ovaries in women and the testes in men.